 Name Description Default

-microej.testsuite.cc.exclu deatlassesf classes excluded from the code coverage anal- Not set
+microej.testsuite.cc.exclud e∿attless esf classes excluded from the code coverage anal- Not set

 ysis.

-microej.testsuite.timeout The time in seconds before a test is considered as failed.
-60
+microej.testsuite.timeout 60

 Set it to 0 to disable the timeout.
 60

-microej.testsuite.properties/Mcccthictipratipedrty is set to true, the code coverage anal-
+microej.testsuite.properti 4

 ysis is enabled. true

 cc.src.folders Path to the folders containing the Java sources used for Java source folder (

 code coverage analysis. src/main/java) and

 Add-On Processor gen-

 erated source folders (

-src-adpgenerated/)3
+src-adpgenerated/) 3

-microej.testsuite.verbose When this property is set to true, the verbose trace level C-1
+microej.testsuite.verbose When this property is set to true, the verbose trace level 6-1

 is enabled. false

 test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
 Empty string (no test)

 test.run.failonerror When this property is set to true, the build fails if an error

 is raised. true

-test.run.includes.pattern Pattern of classes included in the test suite execution.
+test.run.includes.pattern Pattern of classes included in the test suite execution. , , , , , , ,

 / (all tests)

 skip.test When this property is set (any value), the tests are not ex- Not set

 ecuted.